anita-app/anita/landing/src/app/blog/articles/2021-11-10 porting-from-angular-to-react.md

         ...
     }

 The advantage of this import method when developing Angular apps is that we avoid *import hell*.
-When the code base starts to grow, and you have relative imports, you start to see imports with very long paths to navigate up and down the code base.
+When the code base starts to grow, with relative imports very long paths to navigate up and down the code base start to show up.
 For example `../../../../../my.module.ts` is a long path to navigate the code base. `@anita/client/my.module` is certainly shorter and more readable.

-In addition, absolute paths are always the same, no matter were they are in the tree structure of the project, as they are relative to the root of the code base.
+In addition, absolute paths to a given file are always identical, no matter were they are in the tree structure of the project, as they are relative to the root of the code base.

 In the process of porting all code to React, this import strategy comes in very handy as we can move all code to the new project, and use `replace all` to update all imports at once.